md-zaman/docker-learning/Mosh/Readme.md.txt

 3. grep -i hello file1.txt file2.txt
     - or
     grep -i hello file*
     - means the same thing as above.
-We have used a wildcard which means any file having "file" written in the beginning and whatever afterthat.
+We have used a wildcard which means any file having "file" written in the beginning and whatever after that.

 2. To search in a directory:
     grep -i -r hello .